Mezirow’s Transformative Learning Theory

-Transformations in ten phases
+Transformative Learning Theory: the transformations in ten phases

 A condition for being human is to the ability to give meaning to experiences.
 For some, each explanation from an authority figure is sufficient, but in modern-day society, people must make their own interpretations more often rather than acting based on the goals, assessments, emotions and convictions of others.
-Facilitating the acquisition of such insights is the main goal in adult education.
+Facilitating the acquisition of such insights is the main goal in adult learning.
 Transformative learning develops and encourages autonomous thinking.

 A transformation that leads to a new perspective, however, is far less common.
 Mezirow believes that such transformations often arise from dilemmas caused by a major crisis or a life transition.
-It could also result from multiple transformation during a certain period.
+It could also result from multiple transformations during a certain period.

 Jack Mezirow describes ten phases that frequently occurred in his research into women who successfully studied at public universities.